Jolie, Salonga, Chloe Kim glam up state dinner for SKorea

 Biden's first invitation for a state visit went to France last year and President Emmanuel Macron was toasted at a black-tie dinner last December with more than 300 guests inside a heated pavilion erected on the south grounds of the White House.

-Before Wednesday's dinner, Jill Biden and her South Korean counterpart, Kim Keon Hee, toured a pair of exhibits of paintings by Mark Rothko at the National Gallery of Art, including one that will open to the public later this year.
+Before Wednesday's dinner, Jill Biden and Kim Keon Hee toured a pair of exhibits of paintings by Mark Rothko at the National Gallery of Art, including one that will open to the public later this year.

 Lee said his mother was the first person he told about his invitation to work with the White House kitchen staff.
 His mother is a Korean immigrant; he was born in Brooklyn, New York.